flintlib/flint/doc/source/ca_mat.rst

     The *danilevsky* version only performs `O(n^3)` operations, but performs divisions and needs to check for zero which can fail.
     This version returns 1 on success and 0 on failure.
     The default version chooses an algorithm automatically.
-    It currently chooses the Danilevsky algorithm over number fields and the Berkowitz algorithm otherwise.

 .. function:: int ca_mat_companion(ca_mat_t mat, const ca_poly_t poly, ca_ctx_t ctx)